Sport in Germany: Tennis

+Germany won the 5th most Single Grand Slam titles and is among the 10 most successful nations regarding all Grand Slam titles combined(singles, doubles and mixed).
+German female tennis players won the 2nd most single titles on the WTA Tour while German male tennis players have won the 7nd most singles titles on the ATP Tour.

 The two most successful German tennis players of all time are Steffi Graf and Boris Becker.

 Becker became the youngest champion in the history of the men's singles at Wimbledon, won six-time Grand Slam singles titles and an Olympic gold medal together with Michael Stich.

 Graf won 22 Grand Slam singles titles, second among male and female players.
 In 1988, she became the first and only tennis player (male or female) to achieve the Calendar Year Golden Slam by winning all four Grand Slam singles titles and the Olympic gold medal in the same calendar year.

 The German Open Hamburg was part of the Grand Prix Super Series from 1978 to 1989, and the ATP Masters Series from 1990 to 2008, whereas the Eurocard Open was part of the ATP Masters Series from 1995 to 2001.
 The German Open Hamburg is an ATP World Tour 500 since 2009, and the Halle Open was upgraded to that category in 2015.
 Also, the ATP Tour World Championships and Grand Slam Cup were played in Germany from 1990 to 1999.
-Meanwhile, the Women's German Open was a Tier I tournament from 1988 to 2008, and the Women's Stuttgart Open is a WTA Tier II / Premier tournament since 1990.
+Meanwhile, the Women's German Open in Berlin is one of the oldest tournaments for women and was a Tier I tournament from 1988 to 2008 and is a WTA 500 tournament since 2021, with the Women's Stuttgart Open a WTA Tier II / Premier tournament since 1990.

 Cycling

-Cycling is a popular sport in Germany and one of the greatest riders of recent times Jan Ullrich dominated the Tour de France in 1997.
+Cycling is a popular sport in Germany, with Germany being one of the most successful cycling nations and one of the greatest riders of recent times Jan Ullrich dominated the Tour de France in 1997.
 He finished a full 9 minutes in front of second place rider Richard Virenque.
 Jan was regarded as Lance Armstrong's only consistent rival, finishing second to him several times in the Tour de France.
 Recently Tony Martin has emerged as one of the top Individual time trial specialists in the world, winning the time trial at the UCI Road World Championships in 2011, 2012, 2013 and 2016.
 André Greipel has been one of the most prolific winners among road sprinters since his breakthrough in the late 2000s, while fellow sprinters Marcel Kittel and John Degenkolb have also enjoyed major success from the early 2010s.
 In the three-year period from 2014 to 2016, Germany took more stage wins than any other nation in the Tour de France.
 Germany also topped the medal table at the 2016 UCI Road World Championships.
 In 2017 Germany hosted the start of the Tour de France for the fourth time, and for the first time since the race started in West Berlin in 1987, with the first two stages starting in Düsseldorf.